SoniSakshi1999/HackerRank_Solutions-/README.md

 # HackerRank_Solutions-
 It will be updated weekly.
-Press a star if this repository is helpful.
+Press a star if this repository is helpful.It contains the solutions to the following problems in sections mentioned below:

 # 1) Python
   # Introduction